nc1101/SIT771/BankProgram/UI Tutorial.md

 Although the existing method can be modified direcly, a new `DoTransfer` method can also be introduced as it will have a different signature.

-> NOTE: this template assumes the Bank object (`_bank`) has been added as a static member of `Program.cs`.
+> NOTE: this method template assumes the Bank object (`_bank`) has been added as a static member of `Program.cs`.
 If this is not the case, it should be updated to include the Bank object as an additional parameter
 ```C#
 private static void DoTransfer(string fromAccountName, string toAccountName, float transferAmount)
 {